 About Snowden Flood

-Snowden frequently designs work on commission and clients include British Museum, Chatsworth House, Tate Modern & London Transport Museum.
+Over the years Snowden has designed/sourced and helped to manufacture many bespoke fabrics for interior designers and architects.
+She also frequently designs products on commission and clients include British Museum, St.Pauls Cathedral, The Museum of London, Southbank Centre, Dorchester Collection, The city of Turin, Chatsworth House, Tate Modern & London Transport Museum.

 “I’ve made and designed things ever since I can remember.
 First from market stalls selling my own designed and handmade earrings and clothing, I've always loved to make things.
 Later I won a scholarship to do my Masters in Sculpture at Parsons School of Design in NYC.
 After some years as a practicing artist in NY, I started my career in design working for the Brooklyn Museum and then the architecture and interiors firm Peter Marino Architects designing bespoke products for prestigious clients in New York.